Thank you for reading our post, please rate this article at the end.

 For example, I wouldn’t recommend a sleeping pad with a built-in pillow.
 Most are expensive for nothing.
 Instead, find a separate, stand-alone pillow.
 Alternatively, stuff your extra clothes into a sack and use it as a pillow.

 Foot pumps are another unnecessary fancy gadget; they add weight and cost.
-In most cases, your breath is just fine; a few strong breaths, and you’re in business.
+In most cases, your breath is just fine; a few strong breaths, and you’re good to go.

 I can only imagine why you need a foot pump if you have a down-lined sleeping bag.
 Your warm, moist breath can damage the down feather, and using a pump can prevent this.